 IV / Parenteral Therapy

 Parenteral Therapy can be defined as substances that are given directly and absorbed into the circulatory system.
 They will by-pass the gastrointestinal tract and liver, thereby increasing the absorption of the substances.
 The therapy can be delivered by intravenous (in a vein), intramuscular (in a muscle), or subcutaneous (under the skin).
 Vitamins, minerals, amino acids and homeopathics are easily, safely and effectively delivered to the body.
 Parenteral Therapy is a way for individuals with compromised intestinal absorption or digestive issues (cancer, Crohn's disease, irritable bowel syndrome, ulcerative colitis, etc.) to have 100% absorption of the nutrients delivered.
-This is much more effective than conventional oral administration (by mouth).
+This can be much more effective than conventional oral administration (by mouth).
 As well, Parenteral Therapy enables rapid delivery of higher concentrations of medicines that may otherwise not be possible by oral means.

 Naturopathic manipulation is the gentle movement of bone and soft tissue.
 The intention is to correct structural and/or postural imbalance or pathology.
 This includes active and passive manipulation of the spine, rib cage and extremities.